Picture credit from Freepik.com

 The manufacturer delivers the equipment, installation, and after-sales service to the lessee directly, and the lessor makes the remaining payment after the lessee confirms the delivery;

-Lessee uses the equipment to operate his or her business and generate income to make the instalment payment, the lessor holds the ownership of the equipment until the instalments are paid off; before that, the lessee only has the right to use it.
+Lessee uses the equipment to operate his or her business and generate income to make the installment payment.
+The lessor holds the ownership of the equipment until the installments are paid off; before that, the lessee only has the right to use it.

-Once all instalments are paid off and the lease expires, the lessor transfer the ownership of the equipment to the lessee and terminate the lease.
+Once all installments are paid off and the lease expires, the lessor transfer the ownership of the equipment to the lessee and terminate the lease.
+In certain lease arrangement, the lessor might still retain ownership of the equipment after end of lease.

 A sale-leaseback is an arrangement where the lessee sells an asset to the lessor, and then lease it from the lessor.
 Once the lease expires, the ownership of the asset would be transferred back to the lessee.